 Ragoe Guru Lhakhang

 Ragoe Guru Lhakhang is a traditional Bhutanese-style building built against the cliff face.
-The main Relic (Nangten) of the Ragoe monastery is Guru Sungjoen, a self-spoken statue of Guru Rinpoche brought from Punakha by a Goat and a Vulture.
+The main Relic of the Ragoe monastery is Guru Sungjoen, a self-spoken statue of Guru Rinpoche brought from Punakha by a Goat and a Vulture.
 It is believed to have spoken twice.
-Several sculptures can be found on the altar, including those of Chana Dorji, Jetsuen Milarepa, Zhabdrung Nawang Namgyal, and Terton Pema Lingpa with Guru Tshokhor Sum, which includes Guru Rinpoche, Khandro Mandharava, and Khandro Yeshey Tshogyel in the center.
+Several sculptures can be found on the altar, including those of Chana Dorji, Jetsuen Milarepa, Zhabdrung Ngawang Namgyal, and Terton Pema Lingpa with Guru Tshokhor Sum, which includes Guru Rinpoche, Khandro Mandharava, and Khandro Yeshey Tshogyel in the center.

 Best Time to Visit Ragoe Monastery

 Ragoe Ney is always open to all.
 However, going on weekdays is best to get the most time and attention.
 The auspicious days are typically the finest times for pilgrimage, but there isn’t the best time to do so.
 So, enjoy your pilgrimage to one of the many legacies of Guru Rinpoche.
+You can visit many major pilgrimage sites of Paro with the Bhutan Pilgrimage Package.

 You can contact Lam Karma Dawa at 17495398.